Date

 Hiring a roofer is a big decision.
 Your roof is your home’s first line of defense against the elements, especially here in the Pacific Northwest where we see our fair share of wind and rain.
 A quality installation ensures your home, your belongings, and your family are protected for decades to come.
 Asking the right questions helps you verify that a contractor has the experience, credentials, and processes to do the job correctly.
 It allows you to compare different companies on an even playing field, looking beyond just the price tag to see the true value they offer.
 This conversation is your opportunity to spot any red flags and build a foundation of trust with the team that will be working on your home.
 Taking the time to be thorough now will save you from potential headaches, unexpected costs, and disappointment later.

-Inquire About Their Credentials and Experience
+Ask About Their Experience and Credentials

 Before you talk about shingles and timelines, cover the essentials.
 Start by asking if they are licensed and insured to work in your area.
 This is non-negotiable, as it protects you from liability in case of accidents on your property.
 A reputable contractor should readily provide proof of both general liability insurance and workers’ compensation.
 Next, ask about their experience, particularly with homes in the Puget Sound region.
 You can ask, “How many years have you been in business?” and “Can you share examples of residential roofing projects you’ve completed near me?”
 A contractor with deep local roots understands regional weather challenges and building codes, which is invaluable.

-Clarify the Project Timeline and Communication Plan
+Discuss the Project Timeline and Communication

 A clear plan prevents surprises down the road.
 Ask for an estimated start date and project duration.
 While weather can cause delays, a seasoned contractor can provide a realistic timeline based on the scope of your project.
 It’s just as important to understand how they’ll keep you in the loop throughout the process.
 Ask, “Who will be my main point of contact for this project?” and “How often can I expect to receive progress updates?”
 A well-defined communication plan is a sign of a professional and organized operation.
 It ensures you’ll always know what’s happening on your property and who to call if you have questions or concerns.